 I write freelance, mostly in German, sometimes in English.
 I prefer stories from the countryside.
 I write for magazines, newspapers and I am in the midst of writing my first book.

-You have done quite some travels, how would Peaks of the Balkans compared to them?
+You have done quite some travels, how would Peaks of the Balkans compare to them?

 It is more than a trekking tour.
 You are walking through a landscape with so many stories and so much politics.
 The guides were amazing.
 Our main guide Adriatik was like a walking encyclopedia and he had so many moving stories.
-He had so much knowledge, and was so willing to share.
-I liked that the landscape we walked through was still so pure and unspoilt by mass tourismus.
+He had so much knowledge and was so willing to share.
+I liked that the landscape we walked through was still so pure and unspoiled by mass tourism.
 The tour had the feel of a great adventure and it felt like an achievement to walk through these mountains.

 What would be the highlight of the trip?
 In terms of flora and farming which are your niches is there anything you would like to stress?

-If you would have to do only one day of hike which part would be that?
+If you would have to do only one day of the hike which part would be that?

-Sorry I can’t choose :-), I liked so many days, because each was different.
-My favourite walks were from Theth to Valbone, from Valbone to Cerem and from Vusanje to Theth.
-On those days I could have sat for hours in that landscape and just look and be grateful for so much beauty on this planet earth.
+Sorry, I can’t choose :-), I liked so many days, because each was different.
+My favorite walks were from Theth to Valbone, from Valbone to Cerem, and from Vusanje to Theth.
+On those days I could have sat for hours in that landscape and just look and been grateful for so much beauty on this planet earth.